If your question is not answered below, please contact us at email@example.com.

 How do I know what training to take after the EMDR Basic Training?

 Of course it depends.
 How much have you actually applied EMDR therapy since you were trained?
 Do you struggle to learn new things and it just takes time and repetition, or is it more about the uncertainty of EMDR reprocessing and just "letting whatever happens, happen?"
 If it's about learning new things, get into case consultation and take an Intermediate training.
 If it's about tolerating uncertainty, then perhaps it's a bigger question about what fits for you.
 That said, it's a reasonable investment to take our one-day Refresher course that is offered twice a year and use it as an opportunity to self-evaluate where you are in relationship to integrating EMDR into your practice.
 If you're using it and want to use it more and it's about comfort and familiarity, take the Intermediate Course with practice.
-It includes the one-day Refresher as a bonus before the training begins.
+It includes the one-day Refresher as a bonus before the training begins, free of charge.

 Can I take an Advanced Training before taking an Intermediate Training?